ratt-ru/dask-ms/docs/tutorial/datasets.rst

 .. note::

-    The ROWID coordinate is not normally assigned when creating a Dataset from scratch and is shown here for the purposes of illustration.
-See :ref:`update-append-rows` for further information.
+    The ROWID coordinate is not normally assigned when creating a Dataset from scratch and is shown here for illustrating how to set coordinates.
+    See :ref:`update-append-rows` for further information on
+    standard use of the ROWID array.

 .. code-block:: python